duckietown/duckietown-manual/src/70-developer-manual/creating-lxs/developing-lxs.md

 :align: center
 ```

-### Step 4: Clean up and publish
+### Clean up and Publish

 Clear all cells of output to avoid publishing solutions.
-Then follow the workflow in [Publishing your LX](how-to-publish-lx) to add your notebook and recipe updates to your Learning Experience repositories.
+Then push your recipe and new LX repositories.